IntuitiveHarmony/buttonLED/readme.md

 <br>

 As the `number` variable changes, different segments of the component are given power.
 I manually "drew" each of the segments based on how each number looks in relation to the map below.
 It took a few trial and error rounds and the end results were so satisfying!
-To be able to see the LEDs light up and correctly display the number.
+To be able to see the LEDs light up and correctly display the number each time I pressed the increment button made my heart sing.

 <img src="https://www.watelectronics.com/wp-content/uploads/7-Segment-Display-Pinout.jpg" alt="7 Segment LED">